Imoh78/alx-system_engineering-devops/0x02-shell_redirections/README.md

 My first shell redirection readme
-Write a script that prints “Hello, World”, followed by a new line to the standart
+Write a script that prints “Hello, World”, followed by a new line to the standart Write a script that displays a confused smiley "(Ôo)